Optimally fast incremental Manhattan plane embedding and planar tight span construction: Preliminaries

 \subsection{Manhattan orbifolds}

-The $L_\infty$ plane (or, isometrically, the $L_1$ plane) forms an example of a two-dimensional injective space, but not the only possible example.
-In previous work~\cite{Epp-MO-?} we defined a class of two-dimensional metric spaces which we called \emph{Manhattan orbifolds}, and proved that these spaces are always injective.
-For completeness, we describe these spaces again here.
+The $\ell_\infty$ plane (or, isometrically, the $\ell_1$ plane) is a two-dimensional hyperconvex space, but not the only possible such space.
+In previous work~\cite{Epp-TA-09} we defined a broader class of two-dimensional hyperconvex metric spaces, \emph{Manhattan orbifolds}.
+In Manhattan orbifolds, every point except for a discrete set of \emph{singularities} looks locally like a point in a subset of the Manhattan plane.
+For instance, the subset of the $\ell_\infty$ plane consisting of the points on or inside a Euclidean circle (Figure~\ref{fig:manhattan}, left) forms a Manhattan orbifold.

-Topologically, a Manhattan orbifold is a 2-manifold with boundary: each point has a neighborhood that is homeomorphic to the neighborhood of some point in a plane or half-plane.
-Every simple closed curve must be the boundary of a unique disk; for instance, this is true for the Euclidean plane but not for the surface of a torus (there exist closed curves that are not boundaries of disks) nor the surface of a sphere (on a sphere, each simple closed curve bounds two disks).